< Photo: Shifrin

 Norman Shaw is not known to have previously built a Turkish bath, and it may well be that he took advice from the Tyneside architect, James Shotton.

-Some time earlier, Shotton had built the first private Turkish bath in England for George Crawshay and also, in 1869, the Cecil Street Turkish baths in North Shields.
+Some time earlier, Shotton had built a private Turkish bath for George Crawshay (who falsely claimed that it was the first to be built in England since Roman times)2 and also, in 1869, the Cecil Street Turkish baths in North Shields.
 Five years later, in 1874, Shotton went on to design the Pilgrim Street Turkish Baths for the Newcastle-upon-Tyne Turkish Bath Company Limited.
 The company secretary was John H Armstrong, its chairman was Addison Potter, and its shareholders included two Watsons, one of whom was a Director—all of whom were related to Lord Armstrong.

 Cragside is now owned by the National Trust, is open to the public, and well worth a visit.
 My personal views on the building of the Turkish bath at Cragside do not necessarily agree with those of the trust.
 Further information will appear, in due course, in the directory section of the website.